yachent/academic-kickstart/content/home/experience.md

   description = """
   Responsibilities include:

-  * Participated the project of Testing and Processing System for Network Image of Yellow River.
+  * Participated the project of Testing and Processing System for Network Image of Yellow River
-  * Responsible for managing and monitoring the system data.
+  * Responsible for managing and monitoring the system data
   """

 [[experience]]